Services in Inari Hiking Area

 - Boats, canoes, snow mobiles and hiking gear can be rented from local companies (inarilapland.fi).

 - All the exhibitions in Siida (siida.fi) - The Sámi Museum and Northern Lapland Nature Centre are accessible by wheelchair.
 In the outdoor museum, an assistant is needed.

-- The campfire site at Jäniskoski along Juutuanjoki River is accessible for the disabled.
+- There is an accessible campfire site at Jäniskoski along Juutuanjoki River.